Ford Mansion: Resistance of 1779–1780

 After Ford's death, Mrs. Theodosia Ford gained ownership of the mansion.
-According to Pfister, "she was forced to accept a leadership role in the family.
-After her husband and father-in-law's death, Mrs. Ford held the family together and kept the farm and family business a profitable endeavor".
+According to Pfister, "Mrs. Ford held the family together and kept the farm and family business a profitable endeavor".

-Prior to Washington's arrival, the house was considered a "great human tragedy for the Ford family" because in 1777, the house was rented to an overabundance of Continental Army troops that developed smallpox.
-When Washington arrived, he asked permission from the widow if he could stay in the mansion and paid her for rent.
+Prior to Washington's arrival, the house was considered a "great human tragedy for the Ford family" because it was rented in 1777 to Continental Army troops that developed smallpox.
+When Washington arrived, he asked permission from the widow if he could stay in the mansion and paid her rent.
 General Washington, Martha Washington, five aides-de-camp, and 18 servants stayed in the mansion.

-Theodosia Ford and her four children occupied two of the four downstairs bedrooms and reserved the kitchen for her own personal use.
-Her daughter, Elizabeth Ford, who was 12 when Washington stayed at the mansion, stayed in her mother's room.
-During the winter months of 1779 to 1780 she read and learned a total of 25 stitches.
-Theodosia's boys stayed in another room downstairs.
-The room featured two doors.
-One door lead to the servants' side of the house above the pantry and the other door lead to the center hall.
-The boy's room was more of a recreational room with muskets and Chinese checkers, which is displayed in the Washington's Headquarters Museum at Morristown National Historical Park.
-The names of the boys were Jacob, Gabriel, and Timothy Ford.
-Jacob was eight, Gabriel was fifteen, and Timothy was seventeen during Washington's stay.
+Mrs. Ford and her four children occupied two of the four downstairs bedrooms and reserved the kitchen for her own personal use.